PhilipS01/PhilipS01/README.md

 - ⏳ Deadlines are scared of me.
 - 🛜 I rest when my WiFi’s down.
 Maybe.

-Apart from that gibberish, I really love my personal projects and the endless commit history I call life.<br>
+Apart from that gibberish, I really love my personal projects and the endless commit history I call life.
 Serious inquiries only.
 You can find my contact info on my profile.
 Or visit my [website](https://philipsi.de).